Ian-Liao/COMP6915-Machine-Learning/literature_review/headings.md

 - Article B: 2-layered LSTM-RNN/character level model
 - Article E: char-rnn & folk-rnn & three hidden layers LSTM
 - Article F: character- and word-based RNNs with LSTM units

+# Note

+- Since the structure of Article C and Article D is different from other articles, I didn't extract the headings from these articles.
+- The essential references are highlighted at the bottom of DL Techniques for Music Generation-A Survey.pdf.